Download datasets by clicking on the disk icon inside the dataset. Good for smaller sizes in all browsers.

-- Transfer entire histories by selecting "Export to File" from the History menu, generating the link, coping the link in the "from" Galaxy instance, then in the "to" Galaxy instance select "Import from File" from the History menu, and paste in the link into the new form.
+Transfer/Upload entire histories after using "Export to File" from the History menu and generating the link or downloading the archive, do one of the following: 1) copy the link in the "from" Galaxy instance, then in the "to" Galaxy instance select "Import from File" from the "User > Saved Histories" page and paste in the link into the form OR 2) select a downloaded history archive file to upload it.

 - The video Datasets 1 includes help about different datatypes and what to expect in the download icon (one file or two!).